Nadiashda Galli-Shohat

-Nadiashda or Nadejda Galli-Shohat (died March 6, 1948) was a Russian physicist.
-Born Nadiashda Kokaoulina in Siberia, she graduated from the Women's University of Petrograd in 1903, joined the Bolshevik Party after the 1905 Russian Revolution, and took the name Galli upon marrying her first husband.
-She received her doctorate from Göttingen in 1914, worked at the Yekaterinburg Meteorological Observatory from 1915 to 1917, and from 1917 to 1922 was professor and chair of the physics department at Ural Federal University, after which she worked at the University of Petrograd's State Optical Institute.
-Together with her second husband James Alexander Shohat, she migrated to the United States in 1923.
+Nadiashda, Nadezhda or Nadejda Galli-Shohat (1879 – March 6, 1948) was a Russian physicist.
+Born Nadezhda Vasiliyevna Kokaoulina (Надежда Васильевна Кокаулина) in Siberia, she graduated from the Women's University of Petrograd in 1903, joined the Bolshevik Party after the 1905 Russian Revolution, and took the name Galli upon marrying her first husband.
+She received her doctorate from Göttingen in 1914 and worked in the Imperial and Soviet Russia until she, together with her second husband James Alexander Shohat, emigrated to the United States in 1923., where she worked at varuious universities and colleges.
 She was elected a Fellow of the American Physical Society in 1931.

+Biography

+Nadezhda Vasilyevna Kokaoulina was born in Bodaybo, Siberia, Russian Empire, in 1879.
+She graduated from the Bestuzhev Courses (women's college of Petrograd) in 1903, joined the Bolshevik Party after the 1905 Russian Revolution.

+She received her doctorate (thesis: Das optische Verhalten dünner Metallschichten) from Göttingen in 1914.
+She worked at the Yekaterinburg Meteorological Observatory from 1915 to 1917, from 1917 to 1920 she was professor at the physics department, Ural Mining University, from 1920 to 1921 she was professor and chair of the physics department at Ural Federal University, after which she worked at the University of Petrograd's State Optical Institute.

+She took the surname Galli upon marrying her first husband.

+Together with her second husband James Alexander Shohat (then Yakov Aleksandrovich Shohat, professor of higher mathematics of the Ural Mining University; married in 1922), she emigrated to the United States in 1923.
 She taught physics at the University of Michigan, Mount Holyoke, Rockford College, Bryn Mawr, and the University of Pennsylvania.

-Early life
+Shohats acquired the American citizenship in 1929.

+She was elected a fellow of the American Physical Society in 1931.

-Nadiashda Galli-Shohat was born in Siberia, Russia, in 1879.
-She graduated from the Women's University of Petrograd in 1903, joined the Bolshevik Party after the 1905 Russian Revolution, and took the name Galli upon marrying her first husband.
-In addition, Galli-Shohat is known for a biography of her nephew, the composer Dmitri Shostakovich, coauthored by her and Victor Seroff.
+Nedezhda Galli was also known for a biography of her nephew, the composer Dmitri Shostakovich, coauthored by her and Victor Seroff.
 Titled Dmitri Shostakovich: The Life and Background of a Soviet Composer, it was published by Alfred A. Knopf in 1943.

 Galli-Shohat died on March 6, 1948, at the Graduate Hospital in Philadelphia.

-Career and education

-She received her doctorate from Göttingen in 1914, worked at the Yekaterinburg Meteorological Observatory from 1915 to 1917, and from 1917 to 1922 was professor and chair of the physics department at Ural Federal University, after which she worked at the University of Petrograd's State Optical Institute.
-Together with her second husband James Alexander Shohat, she migrated to the United States in 1923.
-She was elected a fellow of the American Physical Society in 1931.
-She taught physics at the University of Michigan, Mount Holyoke, Rockford College, Bryn Mawr, and the University of Pennsylvania.
-From 1917 to 1922 Galli-Shohat taught physics at Ural University in the Soviet Union and taught at Mount Holyoke college.
-In 1925 she came to the United States and was an assistant professor at the University of Michigan.
-At Bryn Mawr College in 1935 she wrote the paper "A study, by means of Huygens principle, of the reflection of a spherical light wave from a moving plane mirror".